 In 1922, The Inniskillings (6th Dragoons) and the 5th Dragoon Guards (Princess Charlotte of Wales's) were amalgamated into a single regiment.
 The new unit's first colonel-in-chief was King Albert I of Belgium.
+He was succeeded in this role by his son Leopold III in 1937.

 Initially known as the 5th/6th Dragoons, it regained its dragoon guard status as well as its association with Enniskillen in 1927, becoming the 5th Inniskilling Dragoon Guards.
 In 1935, it also gained a 'Royal' prefix.